Command-line utilities to assist in building and publishing Galaxy tools.

 Planemo is also available as a virtual appliance bundled with a preconfigured Galaxy server and set up for Galaxy tool development.
 You can choose from open virtualization format (OVA, .ova), Docker, or Vagrant appliances.

 tool XML files.
-If none is available, one can be quickly created for
+If no such directory is available, one can be quickly created for

 planemo as follows